jmaggio14/imagepypelines/README.md

 - keras
 - scikit-*
 - termcolor
+- opencv3
+- Pillow
+- colorama (on windows)

 ## Documentation
 There is autodoc sphinx documentation with this project, following the google docstrings format.
 To build / view these docs on windows::